Zapier vs Make.com (2026)

 Make is the stronger choice for teams running complex, high-volume automations who are willing to invest in the learning curve.
 Zapier wins for teams that need the largest app library and the simplest no-code setup -- its 8,000+ integrations and straightforward Zap editor are unmatched for getting automations live quickly.
 The core trade-off is simplicity versus power: Zapier optimises for speed of setup, Make optimises for flexibility and cost efficiency at scale.
 Teams that have outgrown Zapier's linear model or are seeing task costs accelerate should evaluate Make's operation-based pricing, which delivers significantly better value for high-frequency, complex workflows.

 Zapier is best for: Teams that need the largest app library and the fastest no-code setup for straightforward trigger-action automations without complex branching logic.
-Make is best for: Teams that need complex branching logic, data transformation, and high-volume automations where operation-based pricing is more economical than task-based pricing.
+Make.com is best for: Teams that need complex branching logic, data transformation, and high-volume automations where operation-based pricing is more economical than task-based pricing.

 View full Zapier profile